Density Functional Theory and Defects in Semiconductors

 Impossible to solve, indeed!

-where the tex2html_wrap_inline2002 and tex2html_wrap_inline2004 describes, respectively, the ionic and the electronic part of the wave-function and tex2html_wrap_inline2006 , and tex2html_wrap_inline2008 are the spatial and the spin coordinates, respectively of the ions and the electrons.
-As the Born Oppenhemier approximation is fairly closegifto the reality it will be used henceforth.
+where the and describes, respectively, the ionic and the electronic part of the wave-function and , and are the spatial and the spin coordinates, respectively of the ions and the electrons.
+As the Born Oppenhemier approximation is fairly closeto the reality it will be used henceforth.

 The Born-Oppenheimer approximation gives the new Schrödinger equation (for the electrons):